NOWHERE TO HIDE

 But when the killer hones in on Evie, she and Rowan realize they'll have to solve this case fast if they want to stay alive.

-Read an Exclusive Excerpt of
+Read an Exclusive Excerpt from

 After a quick stop at her home to get a change of boots , they reached the Santa Susanna Pass state park, whose land included what had once been the Spahn movie set, and she realized it would have been far more difficult to find her way around on her own.
 He knew exactly where to park, and which guard rail to step over.
 The ranch certainly wasn’t on any trail map.
 But once they were near it, there was a trail.
 Lots of Manson lookey-loos still came out here.
 The dead cult leader’s mystique had lingered for decades, and would probably continue to linger on for many more.